scalawithcats/scala-with-cats/src/tut/case-studies/validation/map.md

 * . => [%] flatMap % => (. => [^]) == . => [^] *

 In words, the semantics of applying a `FlatMap` are:

-- given an input of type `A`, convert to a `B` in a context
+- given an input of type `A`, convert to a `B` in a context;
-- use the output value of type `B` to choose a `Check[E,A,C]`
+- use the output value of type `B` to choose a `Check[E,A,C]`;
-- now apply the *original* input of type `A` to the chosen check and return the output of type `C` in a context
+- now apply the *original* input of type `A` to the chosen check and return the output of type `C` in a context.

 This is quite an odd method.
-We can implement it, but it is hard to find use for it.
-Go ahead and implement `flatMap` for `Check`, and then we'll see a more useful method.
+We can implement it, but it is hard to find a use for it.
+Go ahead and implement `flatMap` for `Check`, and then we'll see a more generally useful method.

 <div class="solution">
 It's the same implementation strategy as before, with one wrinkle: `Validated` doesn't have a `flatMap` method.
 To implement `flatMap` we must momentarily switch to `Xor` and then switch back to `Validated`.
 The `withXor` method on `Validated` does exactly this.
 From here we can just follow the types to implement `apply`.